What Does Bath Salts Addiction Look Like? Know the Signs

 Are Bath Salts Addictive?

-Bath salts are designed to mimic other drugs of abuse (like cocaine and MDMA) and can be highly addictive.
-Although more research is required, a survey of 1,500 people who use bath salts found that over 50% of users consider it addictive.7
+Yes, bath salts mimic other drugs of abuse (like cocaine and MDMA) and are highly addictive.
+A survey of 1,500 people who use bath salts found that over 50% of users consider it addictive.1

 Sponsored